 Worksafe team members participate in multiple committees and attend the majority of retreats for this advocacy group, which has achieved some important legislative victories, including preserving funding for CWOP and passing SB 497 to create a rebuttable presumption of retaliation for workers who are fired within 90 days of taking a protected action.

 Coalition of Low-Wage and Immigrant Worker Advocates (CLIWA)

-Worksafe is an active member of the Coalition of Low Wage and Immigrant Worker Advocates (CLIWA).
-CLIWA is a California coalition of worker centers, legal services programs, community based organizations, and workers’ rights clinics who partner with low-wage and immigrant workers to enforce their rights to fair pay, safe working conditions, and the right to work without discrimination or harassment.
+Worksafe is an active member of this California coalition of worker centers, legal services programs, community based organizations, and workers’ rights clinics, who partner with low-wage and immigrant workers to enforce their rights to fair pay, safe working conditions, and the right to work without discrimination or harassment.